mika314/universe-and-everything-inside/README.md

 Spaghetti finished cooking.
 Sabina put it on the plate and covered it with the sauce.

-Google Mini plays Taylor Swift."
+Google Mini plays Taylor Swift.

 "OK Google, stop"